leahkemp/pipeface/docs/run_on_nci.md

 The resources requested and the queue job's are submitted to may be modified by modifying `./config/nextflow_pipeface.config`.

-Similarly, with some coding skills, the environmental modules used by each job in the pipeline may be modified.
-This means you're able to sub in different versions of software used by the pipeline.
+Similarly, with some coding skills, the environmental modules used by each process in the pipeline may be modified.
+This means you're able to substitute in different versions of software used by the pipeline.
 However, keep in mind that the pipeline doesn't account for differences in parameterisation between software versions.

-This also means this pipeline is adaptable to other HPC's if appropriate environmental modules are included in `./config/nextflow_pipeface.config` (or if you get around to creating a nextflow configuration file pointing to containers for appropriate software before I do) and modify the SGE job scheduler specific configuration if needed.
+This also means this pipeline is adaptable to other HPC's if appropriate environmental modules are included in `./config/nextflow_pipeface.config` (or if you get around to creating a nextflow configuration file pointing to appropriate containerised software before I do) and modify the job scheduler specific configuration if needed.